izanmubarak/Cryptora/README.md

 - `news` - Retrieve the latest 10 articles from CoinDesk.com and display them in a list.
 You can choose to share the article with your chat, or you can browse the latest cryptocurrency headlines.

-- `gdax` - Retrieve the trading price of bitcoin, bitcoin cash, litecoin, and ethereum from the GDAX trading exchange.
+- `gdax` - Retrieve the trading price of Bitcoin, Bitcoin Cash, Litecoin, and Ethereum from the GDAX trading exchange.

 - `[cryptocurrency] [date]` - Type this command, replacing `[cryptocurrency]` with your desired cryptocurrency, and `[date]` with a date formatted in `MM/DD/YYYY` format (or `Month Day, Year` format), and Cryptora will retrieve the high, low, opening, and closing price of the cryptocurrency on that date, if data is available.